Quantum Algorithm for Estimating Betti Numbers Using Cohomology Approach: Relevant QSVT Techniques

 Finally, the most important recipe for our work is the following lemma. \begin{lemma}[Block Encoding of A Known Matrix] Let $A$ be a matrix of sizes $M \times N$ (not necessarily Hermitian) with sparsity $s$ and classical knowledge of its entries. \begin{itemize} \item (version 1) Then there is a quantum circuit of complexity $\mathcal{O}\left( \log sN \right)$ which block-encodes $\frac{1}{ \sqrt{2}||A||_F}A$ where $||A||_F$ is the Frobenius norm of $A$ using a classical pre-processing of complexity $\mathcal{O}(\log N)$. \item (version 2) In circumstances, for example, all off-diagonal entries of $A$ are the same, all diagonal entries of $A$ are the same, then there is quantum circuit of complexity $\mathcal{O}\left( \log sN \right)$ which block-encodes $\frac{1}{ \sqrt{2}||A||_F}A$ where $||A||_F$ is the Frobenius norm of $A$ with $\mathcal{O}(1)$ classical pre-processing time. \end{itemize} \end{lemma}

 \textbf{Proof.} We first outline the proof of the first version.
 The proof is based on the recent work \cite{nghiem2025refined} (see their second diagram, or Section III.C), in which the author shows the following: \begin{lemma}[\cite{nghiem2025refined}] Let $A$ be a matrix of size $M \times N$, with classically known entries and its Frobenius norm is $||A||_{F}$.
 Then: \begin{itemize} \item there is a quantum circuit of depth $\mathcal{O}\big( \log(s\log N) \big)$ that is an exact block encoding of $ \frac{1}{||A||_F^2} A^\dagger A$ \item If $A$ is square, Hermitian, then there is a quantum circuit of depth $\mathcal{O}\big( \log(s\log N) \log^2 \frac{1}{\epsilon} \big)$ that is an $\epsilon$-approximated block encoding of $ \frac{1}{||A||_F} A$, \end{itemize} using $\mathcal{O}(s)$ ancilla qubits where $s$ is the sparsity (in this case, it is maximum number of nonzero entries in a column) of $A$, and a classical pre-processing with $\mathcal{O}(\log N)$ complexity. \end{lemma} While the original proof of the above lemma can be found in \cite{nghiem2025refined}, here for completeness, we summarize the key steps.
 Denote $A^i$ as the $i$-th column of $A$.
 Then the classical knowledge of $A$ yields the classical knowledge of $A^i$ for all $i$.
-Then as worked out in \cite{zhang2022quantum}, we have the following efficient state preparation: \begin{lemma}[State Preparation \cite{zhang2022quantum}] Let $\ket{\psi} = \sum_{i=1}^n a_i \ket{i}$ and $\{a_i\}_{i=1}^n$ is classically known.
+Then as worked out in \cite{zhang2022quantum, mcardle2022quantum, marin2023quantum, nakaji2022approximate}, we have the following efficient state preparation: \begin{lemma}[State Preparation \cite{zhang2022quantum, mcardle2022quantum, marin2023quantum, nakaji2022approximate}] Let $\ket{\psi} = \sum_{i=1}^n a_i \ket{i}$ and $\{a_i\}_{i=1}^n$ is classically known.
 Further, let $s$ denotes the sparsity of $\ket{\psi}$, or the number of non-zero entries of $\ket{\psi}$.
-Then $\ket{\psi} $ can be deterministically prepared using a quantum circuit of depth $\mathcal{O}\big( \log (s \log n) \big)$, $\mathcal{O}(s)$ ancilla qubits and a classical pre-processing of complexity $\mathcal{O}(\log n)$. \end{lemma} By using the above lemma, with a classical pre-processing of complexity $\mathcal{O}\Big( \log (s \log N) \Big)$, the following state can be prepared with a quantum circuit of depth $\mathcal{O}(\log (s \log N))$:
+Then $\ket{\psi} $ can be deterministically prepared using a quantum circuit of depth $\mathcal{O}\big( \log (s \log n) \big)$. \end{lemma} By using the above lemma, the following state can be prepared with a quantum circuit of complexity $\mathcal{O}(\log (s \log N))$: